BrookemWalters/BrookemWalters-Portfolio/Stats 518 Final Project/Introduction.md

 ## Introduction to COVID-19 Michigan Mortality & Socioeconomic Trends

-At the age of 16, my grandmother “Nana” left her parents and ten siblings behind in pursuit of a better life in Grand Rapids, Michigan.
+At the age of 16, my grandmother “Nana” left her parents and nine siblings behind in pursuit of a better life in Grand Rapids, Michigan.
 Her parents were sharecroppers, and if you know anything about 1950’s Mississippi – life wasn’t exactly ideal for a young black woman.

 Upon moving north, Nana had the good fortune of meeting Betty, who was secretly dating a well-to-do judge.
 Betty’s boyfriend bought her a house in a white middle-class neighborhood… This was a HUGE scandal.
 You see, blacks were not “*allowed*” to own property in that part of town.
 Betty’s boyfriend found a loophole.
 According to my grandmother, the neighbors were completely beside themselves, and promptly vacated the area.